The appraisal process is an evaluation that leads to an opinion of value.

-Being the most common approach, the Sales Comparison Approach is generally the most precise and best indicator of value for a home.
+Generally speaking, the Sales Comparison Approach is the most definite indicator of value of a house.

 If you need to take care of an estate.